lindzcook/JsTable/README.md

 JsTable
 =======

-Template for sortable tables in JS using list.js
+Template for sortable tables in JS using datatables that works in javascript only.